dyvenia/elt_workshop/README.md

 ```

 Once you see an Airbyte banner, the UI is ready at `localhost:8000`.

+This concludes the set up.
+Execute `docker-compose down` to spin down Airbyte.

 ## Workshop set up
 ### 1. Set up Prefect Cloud